pkivolowitz/asm_book/section_1/regs/ldr.md

         .end                                                            // 39
 ```

 Before we get to the explanation, permit us a small pat on the back.
-The above version, written by us humans, rendered `FindOldestPerson()` in 15 lines.
+The above version, written by us humans, rendered `FindOldestPerson()` in 15 lines of actual code.

-LEFT OFF HERE

 `Lines 5` through `11` are vitally important comments.
 You should always write comments like these as they will serve as your "dictionary" to help you keep track of what particular registers will be used for.
+Notice this is the second time we have suggested this.
+It isn't that we forgot
+that we suggested it above.
+Rather we suggest it a second time, and belabor the point, because
+it is *that* important.

 `x0` begins as the pointer to `struct Person` being passed to us. `x0` is also used for returning values from a function so we'll copy `x0` to `x3` on `line 16`.
 This will save us an instruction later as we won't have to copy the intended return value back to `x0` prior to the `ret` on `line 30`.

 `w1` is passed to us as the length of the array.
 It is in a `w` register because we defined it as an `int`.
+This is the first time you're seeing a `w` register in actual use.

 `w2` will hold the oldest age found so far.
 It is a `w` register because we defined age as an `int`.